SandipanIO/javascript-projects/piano/README.md

 # Piano

 This is a simple Piano project built using HTML, CSS, and JavaScript.
-You cam use a keyboard or a mouse to play the piano.
+You can use a keyboard or a mouse to play the piano.

 ## Screenshot